 In accordance with the LTIP, the exercise price of unit options granted may not be less than the market value of the common units at the date of grant.
 The units issued under the LTIP will consist of new common units of the Partnership.
 On June 17, 2014, the Partnership granted 2,500,000 unit options to the executive officers of the General Partner.
-The unit options vest approximately 33% ratably on each of the first three anniversaries of the date of grant or earlier upon a change of control (as defined in the LTIP).
-All outstanding unit options were amended effective November 29, 2016 to provide that vested unit options will become exercisable upon the earlier to occur of (i) the "Exercise Window Period" beginning on the third anniversary of the date of grant and ending on December 31, 2017, or (ii) the "Change of Control Exercise Period" beginning ten days before and ending on the date a change of control occurs (the earlier occurring of such events, the "Exercise Period").
-At any time within the Exercise Period, if a participant attempts to exercise a vested unit option and the fair market value per unit as of such date is less than the exercise price per option unit, the vested unit option will not be exercisable.
-At the end of the Exercise Period, any vested unit option that is not exercisable or that has not been exercised will automatically terminate and become null and void.
+The unit options vested approximately 33% ratably on each of the first three anniversaries of the date of grant.
+All outstanding unit options were amended effective November 29, 2016 to provide that vested unit options became exercisable upon the earlier to occur of (i) the "Exercise Window Period" beginning on the third anniversary of the date of grant and ending on December 31, 2017, or (ii) the "Change of Control Exercise Period" beginning ten days before and ending on the date a change of control occurs (the earlier occurring of such events, the "Exercise Period").
+At any time within the Exercise Period, if a participant attempted to exercise a vested unit option and the fair market value per unit as of such date was less than the exercise price per option unit, the vested unit option would not be exercisable.
+As of December 31, 2017, all vested unit options automatically terminated and became null and void.